Supporting the vaccination programme

 Health Education England

 Doctors in Training are employed by the NHS and are therefore covered by any regulation that applies to NHS staff.
-This statement therefore requires all doctors currently in training in England to ensure that they get themselves fully vaccinated against COVID 19 by 1st April 2022 to allow them to continue to work and train in the NHS, unless exempt or not in scope of the legislation (i.e. no requirement for patient interaction).
+The statement to Parliament on 31 January 2022 supersedes previous statements which required that all doctors currently in training in England to ensure that they get themselves fully vaccinated against COVID 19 by 1st April 2022 to allow them to continue to work and train in the NHS, unless exempt or not in scope of the legislation (i.e., no requirement for patient interaction).

-The DHSC have subsequently stated that all staff undertaking CQC regulated activities in England must be fully vaccinated against COVID-19 no later than 1 April 2022 to protect patients.
-Therefore there will now be a requirement for anyone to be fully vaccinated, with a vaccine that is licenced in the United Kingdom as a requirement for starting, or remaining in, an English training programme, unless exempt or not in scope of the legislation.
+The previous requirement that all staff undertaking CQC regulated activities in England must be fully vaccinated against COVID-19 no later than 1 April 2022 to protect patients will not be enforced.

-If you have any questions relating to the safety of the COVID 19 vaccine e.g. you have a potential contraindication to the vaccine, then please speak to your GP, medical team, or occupational health department as soon as possible to allow you time to fully consider the information, and take appropriate action prior to the deadline.
+If you have any questions relating to the safety of the COVID 19 vaccine e.g., you have a potential contraindication to the vaccine, then please speak to your GP, medical team, or occupational health department as soon as possible to allow you time to fully consider the information.
 The education team cannot advise you on vaccination safety or your decision whether to have the vaccination or not.

-If following consultation with GP, medical team, or occupational health services there is likely to be on going issues with your vaccination status due to lack of valid exemption, you should arrange a one to one meeting as soon as possible with your educational supervisor or programme lead to discuss, the potential impact on your training, future options, and support that can be offered.
-This conversation should include: -
+If following consultation with GP, medical team, or occupational health services there is likely to be on going issues with your vaccination status due to lack of valid exemption, you should arrange a one-to-one meeting as soon as possible with your educational supervisor or programme lead to discuss, the potential impact on your training, future options, and support that can be offered.

 For a small number of doctors in training who have a valid medical exemption, it is recognised you may feel that you are in a vulnerable situation in the clinical setting.
-You will need to work closely with your employer and their occupational health department to ensure appropriate risk assessments and support requirements have been considered.
+You will be able to continue in your clinical environment but will need to work closely with your employer and their occupational health department to ensure appropriate risk assessments and support requirements have been considered.
 You may also have concerns on the potential impact to your training and medical career if you are unable to work in particular clinical environments due to your personal risk and you should discuss this with your educational supervisor and TPD, who will be able to signpost you to additional sources of advice if appropriate.

 Further advice and support may be accessed through the local HEE Professional Support and Wellbeing services.